cameron-suth/2025-4216COMP-Team10/JoshM/readme.txt

 # How to view my questions:
 # 1. Download Project Zip and extract
-# 1. Install Pandas and matplotlib.
+# 2. Install Pandas and matplotlib using the command prompts "-pip install pandas" and "-pip install matplotlib".
-# 1. Run the main.py.
+# 3. Run the main.py.
-# 2. When it asks for the menu number, type '5' and then press enter.
+# 4. When it asks for the menu number, type '5' and then press enter.